 5 Generation Z Statistics on Spending Habits That Marketers Need to Know

-Though the oldest members of the Generation Z cohort are just beginning to come of age, their spending power is already undeniable, and marketers who want to remain relevant must understand their unique needs.
-Gen Z, defined as those born after 1998, command $44 billion in buying power—nothing to scoff at, surely—but by 2020, it's projected they’ll command nearly 40 percent of all consumer shopping.
-What’s more, 82% of parents say their Gen Z children influence household spending.
+Gen Z, defined as those born after 1998, commands $44 billion in buying power—nothing to scoff at, surely—but by 2020, it's projected that Gen Z’s purchasing power will command nearly 40 percent of all consumer shopping.
+What’s more, 82% of parents say that their Gen Z children are already influencing spending habits.

 By 2020, Gen Z will command 40% of all consumer shopping.

-Another important Gen Z characteristic to note is that they are almost always online.
+For example, an important Gen Z characteristic to note is that they’re almost always online.
 In fact, a recent study found that 74% of Gen Z members spend five hours or more every day online.
 Marketers wondering how to speak to Gen Z need to find ways to connect with them online, which means catering to their unique preferences.
 To learn which preferences Gen Z, and many other online demographics share, check out our in-depth Forrester Report: Getting to Know Your Customers.
-Though they’re not so distant age-wise from the generation currently cornering the market—millennials—Gen Z has spending habits all their own.
+Though they’re not so distant age-wise from the generation currently cornering the market — millennials — Gen Z has spending habits all their own.

 To help your brand speak and connect with this audience, we’ve collected a few of the most important statistics on Gen Z’s spending habits: